 ‘Penitential Prayer Beds’ are the remnants of the old beehive ‘prayer’ cells used by the monastic community as far back as the ninth century.
 They are the oldest remaining structure on the Island and form the central part of the prayer programme.

-It is with great joy that we announce the news you have all been patiently waiting for – we are re-opening Station Island from Sunday 1st May with a full Pilgrimage programme, and the Three Day Pilgrimage will commence on Wednesday 1st June and continue until 15th August (Saturday 13th August is the final day for pilgrims to begin the Three Day Pilgrimage).
+The Three Day Pilgrimage will commence on Thursday 1st June and continue until 15th August (Sunday 13th August is the final day for pilgrims to begin the Three Day Pilgrimage for 2023).

 Admission €80 | Booking advised | Concessions available for students, seniors and groups